opensearch-project/documentation-website/_monitoring-plugins/alerting/api.md

 # Alerting API

-Use the alerting API to programmatically manage monitors and alerts.
+Use the Alerting API to programmatically create, update and manage monitors and alerts.

 ---